onlyquake/xonotic-wiki/overkill-tutorial.md

 Items
 =====

+- Health - 100
-- Armor [100, 50, 25]
+- Armor - 100, 50, 25
-- Health [100]
-- Shards - from dead enemies - important on maps without other pickups or 1v1
+- Shards - from dead enemies - important on maps without other pickups or duels

+Not much to say here except **don't ignore them**.
+If you think there is not reason to pick them up because you'll die quickly anyway, you're wrong!
+Even that 5 armor shard will keep you alive when hit by the vortex.
+They won't make you be invincible but you will have time to shoot back or get to cover.
+Big difference.

 Weapons
 =======